JSBmanD/docs/pages/dashboard/importing-historical-user-data.md

 ```
 Optional supported fields:

-!!! info "Optional Fields"
+[block:callout]
+{
+  "type": "info",
+  "title": "Optional Fields",
-	While not required, we do recommend providing additional information to create a more robust user persona as well as fuel other Branch features such as Fraud rules.
+  "body": "While not required, we do recommend providing additional information to create a more robust user persona as well as fuel other Branch features such as Fraud rules."
+}
+[/block]

 ```
 "idfv": "<idfv string>",